Local BV Islanders Graduate from Marine Training Programme

 Sailors For Hope Provides Scholarships for Two BV Islanders

-Sailors For Hope and the Stanley Blaxton Foundation are proud to have sponsered two scholarships for Maritime Training at the H. Lavity Stout Community College in Tortola.
+Sailors For Hope and the Stanley Blaxton Foundation are proud to have sponsored two scholarships for Maritime Training at the H. Lavity Stout Community College in Tortola.
 Each scholarship consists of a $5,500.00 tuition grant.
-The recipiants are Recaldo Noel and Shakudo Pickering both from Tortola.
-Noel and Pickering were amoung five locals to apply.
+The recipients are Recaldo Noel and Shakudo Pickering both from Tortola.
+Noel and Pickering were among five locals to apply.

 Marine Professional Training (MPT) is a gateway learning platform into the BVI Marine Industry.
 It is comprised of internationally accredited certifications as well as workplace apprenticeship learning.